Ix76y/img-asset-creator/README.md

 I build this script to easily create image assets for iOS and Android Apps.
 You can pass an image or a folder of images to the script, define which size the images should be and for which platform and it will scale the images and save them.

-The script will handle the correct scaling and naming for iOS (e.g.: img\@3x.jpg) and Android.
+The script will handle the correct scaling and naming for iOS (e.g. img\@3x.jpg) and Android.

 ## Getting Started